sparkletown/sparkle/README.md

 # Or if you don't want to use our helper scripts, you can do this directly:
 # firebase emulators:start --only functions
 ```
+**Note**: You might need to emulate the firebase functions locally before the server can properly start.
+If you have issues using/editing the actual staging functions, try that.

 ### Stripe

-Note: Stripe is NOT REQUIRED unless you will be testing ticketing integration.
+**Note**: Stripe is NOT REQUIRED unless you will be testing ticketing integration.

 First, you need to install the [Stripe CLI](https://stripe.com/docs/stripe-cli).
 Make sure that you have a Stripe account with the right credentials.